atehrani21/personaldietbot/README.md

-# Hubot Chatbot with Slack as an Adapter and APIs for restaurant, food nutrition facts, and location-based services.
+# PersonalDietBot

 A custom chatbot built with github's [hubot](https://hubot.github.com/).
+Uses Hubot Chatbot with Slack as an Adapter and APIs for restaurant, food nutrition facts, and location-based services.

-The bot's name is personaldietbot and is customized to integrate with APIs for restaurants and food nutrition.
+The bot's name is PersonalDietBot and is customized to integrate with APIs for restaurants and food nutrition.
 The bot will respond to the basic chatbot commands as detailed in:

 ```
 personaldietbot help